 In 1964, Dr. Borlaug was appointed director of the Wheat Research and Production Program at the then newly established International Maize and Wheat Improvement Center (CIMMYT) near Mexico City.
 This position allowed him to expand his teaching mission.
 He shared his immense knowledge of research and production methods with thousands of young scientists from all over the world, “seeding” agricultural production in their home countries with new ideas and new productivity.

-Despite having received the Nobel Peace Prize in 1970 – and, over the years, multitudinous honors and recognitions from universities, governments, and organizations worldwide – Dr. Borlaug remains a deeply humble and practical man who has been as productive after winning this major honor as he was before.
+Despite having received the Nobel Peace Prize in 1970 – and, over the years, multitudinous honors and recognitions from universities, governments, and organizations worldwide – Dr. Borlaug remained a deeply humble and practical man who was as productive after winning this major honor as he was before.

 He came to Texas A&M University in 1984 as Distinguished Professor of International Agriculture and has continued to teach and inspire young scientists at Texas A&M and at CIMMYT.
 Hailed as having saved more lives than anyone else in the history of mankind, Dr. Borlaug cited as one of his most prized tributes the naming of a street in his honor in Ciudad Obregon, Sonora, Mexico – the site of some of his earliest research projects.

 Dr. Norman Ernest Borlaug died at the age of 95 on September 12, 2009.
 His legacy lives on in the work being conducted at Texas A&M University, CIMMYT and by farmers around the world who benefited from Dr. Borlaug’s dedication and personal sacrifice in the pursuit of scientific knowledge.